 I write to express.
 I feel like myself when I'm writing.
 I write not for the purpose of being published or the intention of being read, but for the thrill of putting pen to paper.
 I write for love of the craft, for the sake of writing itself.

 I write to understand.
-I do not write because all the answers are in my possession.
-I write for the same reason Flannery O’Connor did — because I don’t know what I think until it is written.
+I don't write because all the answers are in my possession.
+I write for the same reason Flannery O'Connor did — because I don't know what I think until it is written.
 Because by writing, I am able to see things more clearly.